Posts Tagged ‘Frankenstein’

 The Gruffalo 50p

-The Gruffalo 50p – Julia Donaldson’s The Gruffalo was first published in 1999 and to celebrate 20 years of the world’s best-loved monster, The Royal Mint issued a commemorative 50p, featuring The Gruffalo.
+Julia Donaldson’s The Gruffalo was first published in 1999 and in 2019, to celebrate 20 years of the world’s best-loved monster, The Royal Mint issued a commemorative 50p, featuring The Gruffalo.
 The reverse image was designed by Magic Light Pictures themselves and features The Gruffalo as seen in the modern film adaptation.
-The Gruffalo 50p has seen remarkable popularity since its release and is proving a firm favourite with collectors.
+The Gruffalo 50p has seen remarkable popularity since its release and has proven a firm favourite with collectors.

-And so collectors were unsurprisingly overjoyed when they heard the news that a second Gruffalo 50p would be released in 2019.
-This coins features the Gruffalo and Mouse from Julia Donaldson’s bedtime classic and makes for the perfect pair with the original Gruffalo coin released earlier that year.
+And so collectors were unsurprisingly overjoyed when they heard the news that a second Gruffalo 50p would be released later in 2019.
+This coin features the Gruffalo and Mouse from Julia Donaldson’s bedtime classic and makes for the perfect pair with the original Gruffalo coin released earlier that year.

 Sir Arthur Conan Doyle 50p

-To celebrate this important literary bi-centenary The Royal Mint has released a commemorative £2.
+To celebrate this important literary bi-centenary, The Royal Mint released a commemorative £2.
 The reverse features the word ‘Frankenstein’ in electric gothic font, along with ‘Bicentenary of Mary Shelley’s The Modern Prometheus’ written around the edge.

 The edge inscription reads ‘A spark of being’, the words of Dr Victor Frankenstein when he creates ‘creature’.